signum-network/signum-pool/react-pool/README.md

 > The variable "isDevelopmentMode" is assigned correspondingly, so it's not necessary to override it

-## How to use pool in Testnet or Mainet network 📋
+## How to use pool in Testnet or Mainnet network 📋

 -   **The isTestNet variable refers to the network which may be used**